Ortho-Novum 1 / 50 Side Effects

 Generic Name: mestranol / norethindrone

-Note: This page contains side effects data for the generic drug mestranol / norethindrone.
-It is possible that some of the dosage forms included below may not apply to the brand name Ortho-Novum 1 / 50.
+Note: This document contains side effect information about mestranol / norethindrone.
+Some of the dosage forms listed on this page may not apply to the brand name Ortho-Novum 1 / 50.

 For the Consumer

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.

 - Swelling, warmth, numbness, change of color, or pain in a leg or arm.